AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 Most Quickview implementations use the following paradigm:

 * User activates a user interface element on the website.
-For example, clicking a "Quickview" button.
+For example, selecting a "Quickview" button.
 * The website sends an Ajax request to the backend to load the Quickview data or content, if needed.
 * The Quickview data is translated into the content in preparation for rendering on the web page.
 * Finally, the front-end code visually renders such content on the screen.